ZephyrTransport/governance/DRAFT governance.md

 The Zephyr foundation is a 501(c)3 non-profit public charity organization incorporated in the United States of America, formed in 2016.
 The organization's mission is to advance rigorous transportation and land use decision-making for the public good by advocating for, facilitating, and supporting improved travel analysis and forecasting methods.

-The foundation serves as an independent legal entity to which community members can contribute code, funding, and other resources, secure in the knowledge that their contributions will be maintained for public benefit.
+The foundation serves as an independent legal entity to which community members can contribute code, ideas, methods, funding, and other resources, secure in the knowledge that their contributions will be maintained for public benefit.

 To serve this mission, the foundation has established the following goals: